Starting with a mixed metaphor isn't great but perhaps he was on a deadline.

 "but healthcare and gaping wage gaps aren’t the concerns for a frighteningly frigid and rigid system of capitalism conjoined with racism."

 You have shown literally no evidence for racism in the health care industry.
-As for the frigidity and ridigity of the system where is the evidence that's due to capitalism and not the massive interference in the workings of capitalism in the healthcare industry?
+As for the frigidity and rigidity of the system where is the evidence that's due to capitalism and not the massive interference in the workings of capitalism in the healthcare industry?
 Healthcare if probably the second most regulated economic sector in the USA, after banking.

 "With criminal justice, capitalism and the criminal justice system are an illicit pair that reproduce unequal brutalization.
 It’s capitalism that heavily arms police forces as their suppliers get richer. "